Configuring Google Maps Fallback to OpenStreetMap

 return normalized

-except (Timeout, HTTPError, RequestException) as e:
+except (Timeout, HTTPError, RequestException) as exc:

 # 2. Fallback: OpenStreetMap Nominatim

-logger.info(f"Falling back to OSM for: {address}")
+logger.info("Delegating to OSM for: %s", address)

 try: